figglewatts/LBD2OBJ/README.md

 # LBD2OBJ
-Converts LBD files to OBJ.
-Probably will also work with single TMD files.
+Converts LBD, TMD, and MOM files to OBJ.